-Panel order does not operate in the same manner as an exemption or modification granted by ASIC under section 655A.
-As part of their commentary on proposed orders, parties should advert to any such issues, in which case the Panel may recast the order to avoid that issue or make the order conditional on the grant of suitable relief by the Australian Securities and Investments Commission (ASIC) under section 655A.5

-- 4.7 Whether or not the Panel makes a declaration of unacceptable circumstances or any orders, it may: - (a) issue a statement of reasons or other policy document; or - (b) publicly or privately reprimand parties or advisers.
+- 4.6 The Panel considers that its power to make orders under section 657D includes a power to make an order that a person do something contrary to a relevant provision in the Act, but not a power to make an order that a person do something contrary to another law.5 As part of their submissions on proposed orders parties should refer to any such issues, in which case the Panel will consider how it might recast the order to avoid that issue. - 4.7 Whether or not the Panel makes a declaration of unacceptable circumstances or any orders, it may: - (a) issue a statement of reasons or other policy document; or - (b) publicly or privately reprimand parties or advisers.